ASvyatkovskiy/BigDataCourse/1_TransformationsActions/README.md

 export WORKDIR_ROOT=$PWD
 ```

-Make sure to add this export to the .profile as well.
+Make sure to add this export to the .bashrc file on Adroit as well.